BrandXX/brandxx.github.io/README.md

 ### Styling Guidelines

+- Use the two-card header layout for all pages (main content card and contact card)
+- Use the yellow tagline as the primary text element in the hero section
+- Apply consistent hover effects to all interactive elements (especially contact links)
 - Maintain consistent spacing between sections
 - Use yellow accents (`#f6c915`) for highlights and interactive elements
 - Keep the dark background theme throughout
 - Ensure responsive design works on all device sizes
+- Use consistent email addresses (sales@techsoftsys.com for general pages, j.carroll@techsoftsys.com for personal pages)

 ## Recent Updates

+### May 2025 Updates
+- Created page template system with detailed documentation for easier page creation
+- Implemented new two-card header layout across all pages for a more professional appearance
+- Created dedicated contact card in header with phone, email, and schedule button
+- Standardized the hero section to use yellow tagline as primary text element
+- Removed large white headings for a cleaner, more consistent look
+- Fixed email address on AI Solutions page (changed to sales@techsoftsys.com)
+- Fixed favicon configuration on AI Solutions page
+- Added hover effect to email links to match phone number links
+- Added descriptive text to hero sections on all pages
+- Cleaned up orphaned image files to reduce repository size
+- Fixed capitalization inconsistency in image filenames (why-techSoft-image.png → why-techsoft-image.png)
+- Ensured all image references use consistent lowercase naming
+- Updated documentation in CSS/README.md and main README.md
+- Ensured consistent styling across all pages

+### Previous Updates
 - Added functional PDF downloads for resume and cover letter pages
 - Created professionally formatted PDF versions of resume and cover letter
 - Enhanced PDF download buttons with interactive hover effects